borntofrappe/fullstack-d3/README.md

 console.log(colorScale.range()); // ["indigo", "white", "darkgreen"]
 ```

-The color is included in the `stop-color` attribute, while the offset is computed on the basis of the element's index, so that the `[0, 100]` interval is evenly split in three parts.
+The color is included in the `stop-color` attribute, while the offset is computed on the basis of the element's index so that the `[0, 100]` interval is evenly split in three parts.

 ```js
 linearGradient